 Table of Content

-Branding is a fundamental part of modern businesses.
-It is much more than just choosing the logo and fonts for your company.
+Branding is a fundamental part of modern businesses and it is much more than just choosing the logo and fonts for your company.

 In order to develop a branding strategy for your business, consumers need to identify and establish an experience or sense of feel with your brand.

-These should be made clear to attract and retain loyal customers as well as stakeholders by providing what your brand promises.
+These should be made clear to attract and retain loyal customers as well as stakeholders by delivering what your brand promises.

 It is important to know the difference between a good brand and a great brand.
 Only the later one manages to stand out, cross cultural boundaries with their products and find international success.